gmirsky/zth-k8s-postgresql/README.md

 Another way to create credentials is directly from the kubectl command line.

 Here we will create our Azure credentials for our Kubernetes PostgreSQL cluster to back up data to.
 For obvious reasons, we do not want to save this information to a YAML file, so we  enter the credentials only from the command line.

+The Azure Storage Key is the value you saved from above when you created the storage account and container.

 ```bash
 # Create a kubernetes secret in namespace dev to hold our Azure credentials